 After attending the University of Texas Law School in 1982, I spent the next seven years of my career in small and large law firm advising businesses on deal-making and in forging solutions to disputes in boardrooms and courtrooms in Texas, Colorado, Minnesota, California, Arkansas and Oklahoma.
 In 1991 I started CollierLaw.

-Texas Governor Ann Richards appointed Brenda to serve as Chair of the Texas Board of Private Investigators and Private Security Agencies from 1991 through 1993.
+In 1991 Texas Governor Ann Richards appointed me to serve as Chair of the Board of the Texas Board of Private Investigators and Private Security Agencies, a position I held for 2 years.

 I have been a member of several civic and charitable Board of Directors, including the Austin Bar Association, the Travis County Women Lawyers Foundation, and the Capital Area Democratic Women.
 I have been elected President of the section of the Austin Bar Association Solo and Small Firm Section and advised manynon-profit organizations.